AndersDeath/diary2/000-current.md

 # 06 September - Tuesday - Saint-Perersburg

 This day was wuite usuall.
 I did nothing new.
 I had a plan to start writing an article, but I couldn't do this.
 It's not because I am lazy, but I just do not have power for it.
+I think I will do this tomorrow.
+I also thought a lot about replication of that ng-firebase-auth, but for React.
+I event created a new repository.